ignite/web/packages/template/README.md

-App UI
+## App UI Boilerplate

-This is the [vuejs](https://vuejs.org/) user interface for your app.

-The vue.js framework for building your user interface helps with rapid app development.
-The framework provides UI components including a login and an HTML-based template.
+Cosmos DAAP boilerplate.
+Created as a boilerplate to help you easly bootstrap yours app and check the `@starport/vue` components overview and docs.

 ## Project setup